Buffalo Market, Lamphun and Doi Suthep Temple

 Drive back to Chiang Mai.
-Depending on the time visit Baan Jang Nak (The House of Many Elephants), the wonderful studio of Chiang Mai’s famous elephant woodcarver Petch Viriyah.
-Petch is a master woodcarver but also a very talented painter.
+Depending on the time visit Baan Jang Nak (The House of Many Elephants), the wonderful studio of Chiang Mai’s famous elephant woodcarver Phet Wiriyah.
+Phet is a master woodcarver but also a very talented painter.
 A series of his paintings depict the trek from the Tai Yong people from Muang Yong in Shan State to North Thailand.
-Petch craftsmen do not only make wooden elephants but also cement elephant statues in different sizes.
-They are made in order.
+Phet’s craftsmen not only make wooden elephants but also cement elephant statues in different sizes.
+They are made on order.
 Time for lunch!
-Lunch will be at Huan Jai Yong, a well-known restaurant specialized in traditional local Northern food.
+Lunch will be at Huean Jai Yong, a well-known restaurant specialized in traditional local Northern food.

 Wat Doi Suthep, Wat Palad and Wat Umong

 After lunch, we will continue to Doi Suthep.
 Visit Wat Pra That Doi Suthep, the most famous temple of Chiang Mai.
 Along the way, we will stop at the Kruba Srivichai shrine.
 His followers constructed the road up to Wat Doi Suthep.
 The road was opened in 1935.
 Walk up the 300 steps to the temple.
 Views from the temple over Chiang Mai are spectacular.
 Your guide will explain the history of this temple.
 Drive down the mountain and stop at Wat Palad, a lovely forest temple.
 Our last stop will be at Wat Umong, an unusual and serene forest temple.
 “Umong” means tunnel in the Thai language.

 We will drop you off at the hotel.
 We hope you enjoyed our Buffalo Market, Lamphun and Doi Suthep Temple tour.
 On weekdays and Sunday we offer the same tour without the Buffalo Market but with Wiang Kum Kam.